pbrisbin/pbrisbin.com/posts/2019-02-08-googleemail2_deprecation.md

 1. The API token no longer being present in the session post-authentication
 1. The `Creds` value seen in `authenticate` to differ

-The following is an example `authenticate` function with the goal of masking these differences at that point.
-That way, downstream code shouldn't have to
+If neither of these matter to you (or are trivial to deal with in your application), you are done.

-change:
+Assuming that's not the case, the following is an example `authenticate` function that masks these differences at that seam.
+That way, downstream code shouldn't have to change:

 ```hs
 -- OAuth2.Google provides the raw response from the /userinfo API call as a